zd3nik/XtermBoatSinker/README.md

 How to build
 ------------

 This project is setup to use the cmake build system.
-It requires at least version 2.8 of cmake and a version of the C++ compiler that support the C++11 specification (--std=c++11 command line option for many compilers).
+It requires at least version 2.8 of cmake and a version of the C++ compiler that supports the C++11 specification (--std=c++11 command line option for many compilers).

 If you have the minimum requirements simply create a directory somewhere to build the project, run `cmake <path-to-CMakeLists.txt-dir>`, and run `make`.